Skip to main content

 Removing a Custom Domain

-If you no longer want a custom domain attached to your app, you can remove it from the Access tab in the dashboard or set custom_domain to an empty string via the API.
+If you no longer want a custom domain attached to your app, remove it from the Access tab in the dashboard, or clear custom_domain by setting it to an empty string.
+There’s no dedicated remove command, so use a raw API call (the path drops the /api/v1 prefix; rig is already authenticated via rig login):

 After removing the custom domain, your app is still accessible at its default *.rigbox.dev subdomain.